NeuroHELP/sample-namespace-packages/README.md

 packages in Python.
 For more details, see the [documentation on namespace packages](https://packaging.python.org/namespace_packages/)

+## Our fork
+We forked this example to amend our best practices.
+This can be used to learn about:
+- Namespace package (e.g. neurohelp.*)
+- Nox with config file that we distilled to our needs

 ## Testing
 This repo also contains testing tools to exercise installation scenarios for